X

 Also known as invoice factoring, this type of financing lets business owners obtain a loan based on their outstanding invoices.
 Essentially, they sell their accounts receivable invoices at a discount to a lender that offers them a portion of the funds as a lump sum.

-Here’s an example: Let’s say you’ve issued an invoice for $5,000 dollars.
+Here’s an example: Let’s say you’ve issued an invoice for $5,000.
 If you use invoice factoring, you could sell the value of this invoice for just $3,500 to $4,500, but you can access those funds immediately.
-In this case, the lender is more concerned with your customers’ ability to pay than your business’s credit.
+In this case, the lender is more concerned with your customer’s ability to pay than your business’ credit.
 When your customer pays the invoice, your lender keeps the full amount.
-This type of financing is best used only for a short period of time, during high growth or seasonal slow downs.
+This type of financing is best used only for a short period of time, during high growth or seasonal slowdowns.

 If you have a poor credit score, you may still qualify for a business credit card, though your annual percentage rates are likely to be higher and your credit limit will likely be lower.

 If you use your card wisely and pay off the balance each month, you can eventually increase both your card’s credit limit and your business credit score.
 Building a credit history on a business card can also help you separate your personal and business credit histories.
-Depending on which business credit card you use, your business may also enjoy several additional benefits.
+Depending on which business credit card you use, your company may also enjoy several additional business credit card benefits.

 Small business owners with bad credit have a better chance of qualifying for equipment loans than typical business loans.
 That’s because the equipment they finance can act as collateral for the loan.